 How is Nasal Airway Reconstruction Done?

-to crooked cartilage or bone that needs to be either removed or repositioned.
+Nasal airway reconstruction commonly takes about an hour to complete and is done under general anesthetic as an outpatient surgery.
+During surgery, incisions are made inside the nose to provide access to crooked cartilage or bone that needs to be either removed or repositioned.
 Swollen turbinates may be reduced by a variety of techniques.
 Cartilage grafting may be used to repair the nasal valve.
 Incisions are closed and then the patient awakens for recovery.

 Nasal Airway Reconstruction Recovery

 Following surgery, packing is rarely used in our practice, although splints may protect the repaired areas.
 After recovery from anesthesia, the patient returns home to rest and recover.
 Saline spray may be recommended to prevent the nose from developing crusts.
 Most patients are able to return to their everyday tasks in a few days.
 Some strenuous activities or travel may need to be postponed for a longer period.
-An improvement in breathing is often noticeable at the one week appointment and will improve further for six weeks after the procedure.
+An improvement in breathing is often noticeable at the one-week appointment and will improve further for six weeks after the procedure.

 Patients who are having difficulty breathing through their nose can often benefit from nasal airway reconstruction.
-If you are located in the Denver or Lone Tree areas and believe you may be a good candidate, contact AOO/ENT specialists of the Rockies to schedule your consultation with one of our ENT specialists.
+If you are located in the Denver, Lone Tree, or Castle Rock areas and believe you may be a good candidate, contact AOO| ENT Specialists of the Rockies to schedule your consultation with one of our ENT specialists.

 Read Our Blog